 Hotel Bedford (B,L)

 Stop at Bastille on our way to Le Marais, one of the city’s oldest quarters, once an aristocratic neighborhood, then a Jewish quarter, and now a thriving hub of artists and galleries.
 Our photo walk passes through the architecturally exquisite Place des Vosges, an important example of early European city planning, and ends at the whimsical Centre Pompidou.
 Return to the hotel to pack, grab a quick lunch, and depart mid-afternoon on the TGV, or high-speed train, for the south of France.
-Upon arrival in Avignon, get settled into our charming hotel in the historic district.
-Later this evening, take a stroll through the old city to work on low-light photography.
+Upon arrival in Arles, get settled into our charming hotel.

-A short drive this morning brings us to Arles, a delightful town of cobbled lanes built around spectacular Roman ruins that have been designated a World Heritage site by UNESCO.
+Arles is a delightful town of cobbled lanes built around spectacular Roman ruins that have been designated a World Heritage site by UNESCO.
 Delve into the heart of Arles at its liveliest--during the Saturday morning market—and photograph the bright colors of market stalls and the remarkable juxtaposition of medieval and ancient architecture here.
 This afternoon, go on assignment to the Abbaye de Montmajour, a fortified Benedictine monastery founded in the 10th century, and, more recently, the location for the Katherine Hepburn film, “The Lion in Winter.”
-Return our classroom in Avignon for an edit-and-critique session this evening.
+Return our classroom for an edit-and-critique session this evening.

 After breakfast, gather for an image presentation of the best photographs from the week followed by a final question-and-answer session with your instructors.
 The workshop concludes at noon.